AnTiMatteIR/stash-docs/docs/customization/css-snippets.md

+---
+title: Custom CSS snippets
+summary: List of useful CSS snippets to modify Stash's appearance.
+authors:
+    - WithoutPants
+    - Trizkat
+    - seducingbits
+    - cafuneandchill
+    - peolic
+    - henningBunk
+    - AnTiMatteIR
+date: 2021-05-24
+---

-# Custom CSS Snippets
+# Custom CSS snippets

 **Custom CSS** allows you to modify Stash's stock style sheets.

 The following is a list of some useful CSS snippets.
 You may use them by copying-and-pasting them into the Custom CSS editor found in the `Settings` > `Interface Configuration` panel or by navigating to `127.0.0.1:9999/settings?tab=interface`

+!!! info
+    CSS tweaks usually require flushing the browser's cache or performing a "hard reload".
+    This can be achieved by holding <kbd>Shift</kbd> or <kbd>Ctrl</kbd> (depending on the browser) while reloading the page.

+!!! warning
-Note: Future releases of Stash may break these CSS tweaks.
-CSS tweaks may not appear without flushing the Stash browser cache first on Chrome.
+    Future releases of Stash may break some or all CSS tweaks.

 ## Scenes